monkey-projects/mailman/README.md

 It's counterpart is `EventReceiver` which allows to actively poll for events, using `pull-events` or to register a listener using `add-listener`.
-The listener is invoked for each received message, and is a 1-arity function, presumably created using `router`.
+The listener is invoked for each received message, and contains at least a 1-arity function in the `:handler` property, presumably created using `router`.
+Additional options can be provided, depending on the broker implementation.

 Mailman provides a default in-memory broker implementation that implements both of these protocols.